devzbysiu/md-questions/README.md

 You can use marker to mark a question.
 Currently, only `Ignore` marker is supported (casing is not important).
-It allows to skip the parsing of the question.
+It allows skipping the parsing of the question.
 This way we can keep more advanced questions in the markdown but still use the library.

 ```markdown